fcambus/statzone/README.md

 # StatZone

 StatZone is a DNS zone file analyzer targeted at TLD zones.
+It is currently used to generate TLD Zone File Statistics on [StatDNS](http://www.statdns.com).

 ## Requirements